A Guide to Residential Catch Basins and Dry Wells

 A curb hood can prevent excess debris from entering the storm drain.
 A screen installed inside the catch basin can also prevent trash from entering and accumulating in the system, including outlet pipes or other features.
 Those with a mesh size of at least 5 millimeters are considered by EPA to be “full-capture devices.”

-The EPA also lists catch-basin inserts as a best-practice way to manage storm water and capture trash.
+The EPA also lists catch-basin inserts as a best-practice way to manage stormwater and capture trash.
 It can be a fairly easy and inexpensive way to augment an older system or set up a new one since it is usually placed where the basin discharges and features a steel-frame insert with durable fabric-filter material that can handle high flows and debris load.

 As the analysis of water bodies and supply continues, many are found to have concerns for one or several reasons, and that ratchets up the need for individual conscientiousness about water, drainage and waste.
-The EPA’s sections on trash and floatables states, "Over 200 individual water-body reaches...have been listed for trash, debris or floatables since 1996."
-Those water-body reaches include Alaska, California, Connecticut, District of Columbia, Hawaii, Maryland and New York, and the “listed” status indicates that they are compromised in some way.
+The EPA’s sections on trash and floatables state, "Over 200 individual water-body reaches...have been listed for trash, debris or floatables since 1996."
+Those water-body reaches include Alaska, California, Connecticut, the District of Columbia, Hawaii, Maryland and New York, and the “listed” status indicates that they are compromised in some way.

 When a water body or supply is found to be compromised, the responsible agencies will take action to correct the problems, which often includes legislation, public-awareness campaigns and further water analysis.
 One measure seen more in urban areas is where neighborhoods adopt a section of storm sewers, catch basins or retention ponds in order to better maintain them.